 Nutrition is the study of food and how it impacts the health and wellness of the human body.

 More specifically it is the science of nutrients: how the body uses them, how they influence disease, and how they can be utilized to promote health and wellness.

-Along with the scientific foundation is the study of how food and eating are influenced by psychology, sociology, culture, the lived environment and economics are explored.
+Along with the scientific foundation the study of how food and eating are also influenced by psychology, sociology, culture, the lived environment and economics are explored.